pachyderm/pachyderm/doc/enterprise/auth/auth.md

 ### Log in to the CLI

-To authenticate by using `pachctl`, run the following
+To log in to `pachctl`, complete the following steps:
-command:

-1. Log in by typing the following command:
+1. Type the following command:

    ```bash
    pachctl auth login